ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

         └── handlerMsgCreate{{TypeName}}.go
 ```

-As well as update the following files:
+The following existing files are updated:

 ```
 .